tenstorrent/tt-metal/docs/source/debug/debug.rst

 - optionally ``export TT_METAL_WATCHER_APPEND=1`` to append to the end of the file instead (useful for tests which construct/destruct devices in a loop)
 - optionally ``export TT_METAL_WATCHER_DUMP_ALL=1`` to dump, eg, CB sync registers.
 Note that reading these registesrs while a kernel is running can induce a hang so only set this if needed and use a time interval large enough to ensure the kernel is hung when the watcher polls

-The output file contains a legend to help with deciphering the results.
-The contents contain the last waypoint of each of the 5 riscvs encountered as a string of up to 4 characters.
+When enabled, the watcher both dumps status updates to a log file and stops execution if a fatal error (e.g., bad NOC address) is encountered.
+The log file contains one line for each core with a cryptic status.
+The top of the log file includes a legend to help with deciphering the results.
+One datum is the last "waypoint" each of the 5 riscvs encountered as a string of up to 4 characters.
 These way points can be inserted into kernel/firmware code with the following, eg:

 - ``DEBUG_STATUS('I');``
 - ``DEBUG_STATUS('D', 'E', 'A', 'D');``